 For example, “does the Instant Pot work on any type of macaroni noodle?” would be a great question to answer in your blog post.
 Answering “how does the recipe cook the pasta correctly if you don't pre-boil it first?” would go a step beyond what most food bloggers are willing to dig in and explain.

 The other templates I use for rewriting recipe posts include the long-form assistant (only available on PRO), and the intro and conclusion paragraphs.
-I struggle with writing either of these, so Jarvis has been a life saver for me in this respect.
+I struggle with writing either of these, so Jasper has been a lifesaver for me in this respect.

 Tone of voice

-Another way to make your content unique is by changing the “tone of voice” Jarvis uses.
+Another way to make your content unique is by changing the “tone of voice” Jasper uses.
 Some of my favorites include:

 The tone of voice doesn't always change the output a whole lot, but I have found that if I use the same tone of voice throughout my post, it flows much better.

-Using tools like Jarvis to rewrite recipe posts (or any posts) will save you so much time and money, it's a no brainer to at least try it out.
-You can use my referral link to get a free trial and 10,000 free credits when you sign up for the standard Jarvis plan.
-Jarvis PRO offers unlimited credits, and the longform assistant as well as Power Mode (my favorite), where you can use all of the 50+ templates inside one document!
+Using tools like Jasper to rewrite recipe posts (or any posts) will save you so much time and money, it's a no-brainer to at least try it out.
+You can use my referral link to get a free trial and 10,000 free credits when you sign up for the standard Jasper plan.
+Jasper PRO offers unlimited credits, and the long-form assistant as well as Power Mode (my favorite), where you can use all of the 50+ templates inside one document!

 I am a writer.
 I absolutely LOVE writing all of the PLR content that I do each day.
 But for all of my blogs, I use Jarvis on almost every single post!
 If you haven't tried it yet, you're 100% missing out.

-Leave a link below to content Jarvis has helped you create and I'll share it across social media. 🙂
+Leave a link below to content Jasper has helped you create and I'll share it across social media. 🙂